YonghaoZhao722/YeastSAM/README.md

 </div>

 YeastSAM is a model and a framework for yeast cell analysis and mask processing.
-It provides an intuitive GUI launcher and various tools for generating masks, image registration, and outline conversion.
+It provides an intuitive GUI launcher and various tools for generating masks, image registration, outline conversion, and mother-bud pair separation.
 For detailed documentation, visit [YeastSAM](https://yeastsamdoc.readthedocs.io/en/latest/).